indilib/indi/README.md

 ## Build indi-core (script)

-You can use the `developer-build.bash` script for faster building.
+**Alternatively**, you can use the `developer-build.bash` script for faster build and less stress on your SSD or HDD.

 ```bash
 cd ~/Projects/indi